tskit-dev/tskit/docs/development.md

 Note that this guide covers the most complex case of adding a new function to both the C and Python APIs.

+0. Draft a docstring for your function, that describes exactly what the function takes as arguments and what it returns under what conditions.
+Update this docstring as you go along and make modifications.
 1. Write your function in Python: in `python/tests/` find the test module that pertains to the functionality you wish to add.
 For instance, the kc_distance metric was added to